fbef0102/L4D1_2-Plugins/l4d_explosive_cars/readme.md

 		// Damage made by the explosion
 		l4d_explosive_cars_damage "10"

-		// Time before the fire trace left by the explosion expires l4d_explosive_cars_trace "25"

 		// Should the car explosion cause a panic event?
 (1: Yes 0: No) l4d_explosive_cars_panic "1"